nateforsyth/nateforsyth.github.io/_posts/2024-01-24-rolling-your-own-auth-asp-net-core.md

 # Needs must

-Fast forward 3 1/2 years (wow), and I've lost my job.
+Fast forward 3 1/2 years (wow), and I've lost my job due to the entire team being restructured.
 That time spent behind a corporate NDA means I don't have much to show for my time at the old company.

 I've had a passion project in my periphery for the better part of 7 years, with not a lot of time to work on it.
 This is PetrolIQ.
 There will be other posts about that, but not yet.